Jacksgong/android-ndk/README.md

 ## I. Sample try: hello-jni

-Simple to running it in Android Studio, just "Open" project on the  `/other-builds/ndkbuild/hello-jni`.
+Simple to run it in Android Studio, just "Open" project on the  `/other-builds/ndkbuild/hello-jni`.

 ### Architecture: